roshanis/10kings/chapter7_balban_revised.md

 Kishlu Khan's execution sent tremors through the nobility.
 For the first time, they understood that neither military power nor traditional privileges would protect them from systematic royal pressure.
 Over the next four years, nineteen members of the Forty fell to similar investigations.
 Some were genuinely guilty of the charges.
 Others were guilty only of being too powerful, too independent, too dangerous to the throne.

-Their confiscated estates were redistributed to men who owed everything to Balban—minor nobles, capable administrators, even freed slaves who had proven their loyalty.
+Their confiscated estates were redistributed to men who owed everything to Balban: minor nobles, capable administrators, even freed slaves who had proven their loyalty.
 This new nobility understood that their authority derived entirely from royal favor, not hereditary right.
 They could be elevated just as quickly as they could be destroyed.

 ### The Professional Military

-The military reforms began the day Balban summoned his cavalry commanders and announced that every horse in royal service would be branded with the sultan's mark—the Dagh.
+The military reforms began the day Balban summoned his cavalry commanders and announced that every horse in royal service would be branded with the sultan's mark, the Dagh.

 "Impossible," protested Amir Khusrau, commander of the royal guard.
 "How can we maintain such records across ten thousand cavalry?"

 I stepped forward with the registers I had prepared.
 "Each horse will be catalogued by description, lineage, and value.
 Soldiers cannot claim payment for horses they do not possess.
 Commanders cannot inflate their troop numbers with phantom cavalry."

 The room erupted in protests.
-I had struck at the heart of military corruption—commanders routinely claimed payment for soldiers who did not exist, pocketing the difference.
+I had struck at the heart of military corruption; commanders routinely claimed payment for soldiers who did not exist, pocketing the difference.
 The Dagh system would end such fraud.

 But Balban understood my deeper purpose.
 "This serves a greater end than stopping theft," he said quietly, once the commanders had departed in anger.
 "This is about control."

 "Yes, *Sultan*.
 Command the horses, command the cavalry.
 Command the records, command the army.
 No commander can rebel if we can identify and seize his entire force within hours."

-The Chehra system followed—detailed records of every soldier's physical characteristics, family origins, service history.
+The Chehra system followed: detailed records of every soldier's physical characteristics, family origins, service history.
 My clerks created registers that documented scars, height, complexion, tribal affiliations.
 This information served dual purposes: preventing soldiers from deserting and returning under false names, and ensuring no military unit became too homogenous, too unified by kinship or ethnicity.

 "You are building a new army," observed Balban, reviewing the organizational charts I had drafted.

 "I am building your army," I corrected.
 "Loyal to the throne, not to their commanders.
 Professional soldiers whose careers depend on royal favor, not ethnic brotherhood or personal relationships."

 The Diwan-i-Arz, the military department I established, operated through bureaucratic procedures rather than personal connections.
 Promotions based on merit, punishments according to written codes, supply chains that could not be diverted to private purposes.
-We created an army that functioned as a machine—efficient, disciplined, and above all, loyal to the sultan rather than to any individual commander.
+We created an army that functioned as a machine, efficient, disciplined, and above all, loyal to the sultan rather than to any individual commander.

 ### The Intelligence Revolution

 The Barid network was my masterpiece, my greatest creation and ultimate destroyer.
-I built it from nothing, recruiting men who existed in the shadows between social classes—the scribe who could not quite afford nobility, the merchant's son denied inheritance, the soldier crippled in service and discarded by his commander.
+I built it from nothing, recruiting men who existed in the shadows between social classes: the scribe who could not quite afford nobility, the merchant's son denied inheritance, the soldier crippled in service and discarded by his commander.

 These men owed nothing to the old order and everything to the new.
 I trained them personally in the arts that would make them invisible: how to listen without appearing to hear, how to befriend without inspiring suspicion, how to extract secrets through casual conversation rather than crude interrogation.
 I taught them codes for encrypting messages, techniques for detecting deception, methods for building networks of informants who never knew they served the sultan.